 OpinionEditorial The reset button awaits in 2018 to achieve our dreams The only thing certain is change.
 Let’s work together to make sure it’s for the good of us all.
 Workers unload the numerals 1 and 8 as they arrive in Times Square ahead of the New Year's Eve celebration.
 Photo Credit: Getty Images / Drew Angerer By The Editorial Board Updated December 31, 2017 2:13 PM Print Share fbShare Tweet gShare Email New Year’s revelry is all about brushing away the cobwebs of the old year and feeling the rush of hope that comes with turning a new page.
 Let’s all do our best to keep that spirit of hope alive in 2018.
 A new year always brings a fresh start, one we can fill with goals and accomplishments.
 It’s an opportunity to start again, with a new sense of purpose and perhaps even optimism.
 Be inspired.
 Let the power of new beginnings motivate you.
 Starting again doesn’t mean erasing the past.
 It means building on it when the foundation is firm, or building anew on a stronger foundation.
 Look for more meaningful ways to interact with those in your everyday life.
 Seek ways to reach others who need help.
 Commit again to the hard work needed to achieve your dreams.
 Aspire to get involved in ways big and small to make your communities better.
 On Long Island, 2018 brings many new faces into government and positions of leadership, with the promise of different approaches to persistent problems and a renewed chance to tackle the many challenges threatening the sustainability of our region.
 Nationally, a new administration in 2017 pleased those who wanted Washington turned upside down and terrified others because of the constant turmoil and assault on traditional practices.
 The year started with an inspiring outpouring of women who took to the streets to demand recognition, and it ended with a long overdue reckoning of sexual harassment in the workplace.
 Surely, in 2018 the determination of women to reshape their world will remain strong.
 The only thing certain is change.
 Let’s work together to make sure it’s for the good of us all.
 We wish our readers a very happy New Year.
-By The Editorial Board Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By The Editorial Board Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.